wsuhwail1/wsuhwail.github.io/README.md

 ### 1. **Conducting a Security Audit**
    - **Tools Used**: Coursera, Google Docs
-   - **Description**: Conducted a comprehensive internal security audit of a small but rapidly gowing company’s network to identify critical security gaps, improve the organizations security posture, and asses compliance.
+   - **Description**: Conducted a comprehensive internal security audit of a small but rapidly growing company’s network to identify critical security gaps, improve the organizations security posture, and asses compliance.
 Provided a detailed report with the scope and goals of the audit, as well as a risk assesment.
    - **Link to Report**: https://docs.google.com/document/d/1LTxeUBrsk1UeXjryX3rOvemafd7-mzabiZPWQs6-Vxs/edit?tab=t.0

 ### 2. **Web Application Penetration Testing**